node-gh/gh/README.md

 * Create a new issue on the current repository.

     ```
-gh is --new --title 'Node GH rocks!' --message '**Markdown** support'
+gh is 'Node GH rocks!'
+'Body with **Markdown** support'
     ```

 * Create a new issue on a certain repository.

     ```
-gh is --new --title 'Node GH rocks!' --message '**Markdown** support' --user eduardolundgren --repo node-gh
+gh is --new --title 'Node GH rocks!' --message 'Body with **Markdown** support' --user eduardolundgren --repo node-gh
     ```

 * Create a new issue with labels.